-FHA-HFA Multifamily Loan Risk-Sharing Program FAQ
+FHA-HFA Multifamily Loan Risk-Sharing Program FAQs

 Congress established the Federal Housing Agency (FHA) – Housing Finance Agency (HFA) Multifamily Risk-Sharing program in 1992 to increase and speed up FHA’s multifamily mortgage production.
-The FHA-HFA Risk-Sharing program allows state HFAs that meet rigorous financial standards to underwrite FHA multifamily loans in return for sharing the risk of losses on those loans.
+The FHA-HFA Risk-Sharing program allows HFAs that meet rigorous financial standards to underwrite FHA multifamily loans in return for sharing the risk of losses on those loans.

 - What is the FHA-HFA Risk-Sharing program?

-- What Has the Program Accomplished?
+- What has the program accomplished?